Douglas Park

 1966 saw the building of a new recreation facility, a building which has evolved into the Douglas Park Community Centre, and soccer and rugby fields were also added at this time.
 In the 1990s, the centre was renovated with a new lounge, lobby and front office, the west field was redeveloped to fix continuous drainage problems, and a 1 km jogging path was put in around the edges of the park.
 Over the years, a number of commemorative trees have been planted at the park, and there is a display outside the Community Centre that describes the trees and events and people being remembered.

 Today, the centre offers pottery studios, a gym, tennis courts and a fitness centre.
 According to the Park Board, the Douglas Park Community Centre is one of the most popular in Vancouver, and the park is a popular sports ground with facilities for baseball, softball, cricket, running, as well as a wading pool.
-In 2018, the Park Board approved a plan to build a new playground at the park, a design which will pay homage to the park’s early history as a beaver lake and dam.
+In 2018, the Park Board approved a plan to build a new playground at the park, and its design pays homage to the park’s early history as a beaver lake and dam.

 Public Art at Douglas Park